Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Introduction

 Motivated by \cite{Bubeck15}, the paper \cite{Drusvyatskiy16} proposed the Optimal Quadratic Averaging (OQA) algorithm.
-This algorithm maintains a sequence of quadratic lower bounds o the objective function, and at each iteration the new quadratic lower bound is formed as the optimal average of the current lower bound and the lower bound from the previous iteration.
-The gap between the function value $f(x_k)$ and the minimum value of lower bound, $\phi_k^*$ say, converges to zero at the optimal rate.
+Indeed, \cite{Drusvyatskiy16} show that their OQA algorithm generates the same iterate sequence as that generated by the algorithm in \cite{Bubeck15}, although the two schemes are slightly different.
+The OQA algorithm also maintains a sequence of quadratic lower bounds on the objective function, and at each iteration the new quadratic lower bound is formed as the optimal average of the current lower bound and the lower bound from the previous iteration.
+The gap between the function value $f(x_k)$ and the minimum value of lower bound, say $\phi_k^*$, converges to zero at the optimal rate.
 Importantly, the lower bound also acts a natural stopping criterion for the algorithm, and when $f(x_k) - \phi_k^* \leq \epsilon$, where $\epsilon >0$ is some stopping tolerance, then the user has a certificate of $\epsilon$-optimality, i.e., it is guaranteed that $f(x_k) - f^* \leq \epsilon$.
 In practice, the OQA algorithm can be equipped with historical information to achieve further speed up.
 However, the OQA algorithm and its history based variant need at least two calls of a line search process at every iteration, which can pose a heavy computational burden in terms of function evaluations.
 The authors in \cite{Drusvyatskiy16} also briefly describe how their \emph{unaccelerated OQA algorithm} can be extended to composite functions, and left as an open problem the possibility of deriving \emph{accelerated} proximal variants.

-Very recently, the authors of \cite{Chen16} successfully addressed the open problem in \cite{Drusvyatskiy16} and presented an accelerated algorithm for composite problems of the form \eqref{eq:Problem}, that achieves the optimal linear rate of convergence.
+More recently, the authors of \cite{Chen16} successfully addressed the open problem in \cite{Drusvyatskiy16} and presented an accelerated algorithm for composite problems of the form \eqref{eq:Problem}, that achieves the optimal linear rate of convergence.
 Their algorithm, called the geometric proximal gradient (GeoPG) method also has a satisfying geometrical interpretation similar to that in \cite{Bubeck15}.
 Unfortunately, a major drawback of GeoPG in \cite{Chen16} is that the algorithm is rather complicated, and requires a couple of inner loops to determine necessary algorithm parameters.
 For example, for GeoPG one must find the root of a specific function and one is also required to compute a minimum enclosing ball via some iterative process; both of these steps must be carried out at every iteration, which is expensive.